ray-di/Ray.WebFormModule/README.md

         return $result;
     }
 ```
 Validate all parameters.
-If validation failed, 'addError' with parameter name and message.
+If validation failed, `addError` with invalid parameter name and message.

 `Ray\Validation\Exception\InvalidArgumentException` thrown on validation failed, But if you provide **OnInvalid** method with `onValidate` prefixed method, Alternative result is return.